oneparchy/Parstagram/README.md

 The following **required** functionality is completed:

-- [ ] User can view the last 20 posts submitted to "Instagram".
+- [x] User can view the last 20 posts submitted to "Parstagram".
-- [ ] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+- [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 (2 points)
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram".
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [x] User sees app icon in home screen and styled bottom navigation view
 - [ ] Style the feed to look like the real Instagram feed.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [ ] Show the username and creation time for each post.